CSCfi/csc-env-julia/README.md

 - Directory for Jupyter installation for Julia: `jupyter-env`

-## Installing Julia binaries
+## Installing Julia release
-Download and unpack the [Julia binaries](https://julialang.org/downloads/) to the Julia application directory.
+Download and unpack the [Julia release](https://julialang.org/downloads/) to the Julia application directory.

 Puhti and Mahti: